ipfs/ipfs-docs/docs/concepts/glossary.md

 ## S

+### Schemas

+In IPFS, IPLD Schemas are a system for describing data with structural types.
+[More about IPLD Schemas](https://ipld.io/glossary/#schemas)

+### Selectors

+IPLD selectors are a form of graph query over IPLD data.
+They can also be thought of as a way to specify a [traversal](#traversal).
+[More about IPLD Selectors](https://ipld.io/glossary/#selectors)

 ### SFS

 A Self-certifying File System (SFS) is a distributed file system that doesn't require special permissions for data exchange.
 It is self-certifying because data served to a client is authenticated by the file name (which is signed by the server).
 [More about SFS](https://en.wikipedia.org/wiki/Self-certifying_File_System)